intel/intel-extension-for-pytorch/docs/tutorials/features/nhwc.md

 ## Memory Format Is All That Matters

 On CNN models, memory format is almost the foundation of any upper level design.
 One important fact is that converting memory format could be very expensive.
-Thus, in case that multiple CNN operators are performed in sequence, e.g. `Conv2d -> ReLU -> Conv2d`, it's beneficial to transform them from different memory formats once, do computation and reorder them back.
+Thus, in case that multiple CNN operators are performed in sequence, e.g. `Conv2d -> ReLU -> Conv2d`, it's beneficial to transform them from different memory formats once, do computation, and reorder them back.

 On XPU, you can use 2 types of memory formats on CNN models: